 Russia, a close ally of Syria's government, has repeatedly called for stepped up humanitarian aid deliveries to the northwest from within Syria, across conflict lines.
 This would give Syrian President Bashar Assad’s government more control.

-In early July 2020, China and Russia vetoed a U.N. resolution that would have maintained two border crossing points from Turkey to deliver humanitarian aid to Idlib.
+In early July 2020, China and Russia vetoed a U.N. resolution that would have maintained two border crossing points from Turkey for humanitarian aid to Idlib.
 Days later, the council authorized the delivery of aid through just one of those crossings, Bab al-Hawa.
-That one-year mandate was extended for a year on July 9, 2021, and expires this Sunday.

 In a compromise with Russia, that one-year mandate was extended on July 9, 2021, for six months, with an additional six months subject to a “substantive report” from U.N.
 Secretary-General Antonio Guterres.
 This was effectively a year-long mandate because a second resolution wasn’t needed, and that mandate expires this Sunday.

 U.N. spokesman Stephane Dujarric called cross-border aid critical for men, women and children in the northwest and stressed the importance of long-term planning, including to costs.